137particles/AudioSlicer/README.md

+# Credit
+This repo is derived from the code https://github.com/henrymaas/AudioSlicer with credit going to them for the original codebase.

+# Our Changes
+The code has been modified to add command line arguments, improved output, --help options and ability to reject files for being too long or short.

 # AudioSlicer

 A simple Audio Slicer in Python which can split .wav audio files into multiple .wav samples, based on silence detection.
 Also, it dumps a .json that contains the periods of time in which the slice occours, in the following format: